This 1930s Wells Coates Sunspan house in Chadwell St Mary, Essex in original condition is going up for auction in the coming weeks.

 Only around 15 were actually built and less remain.
 I featured one back in 2012 which was for sale in Surrey and I have never seen one on the market since.
 Even all of those years ago that other house was much pricier than this one.
 But there was a reason for that.

 Well, there might be two reasons.
 First up, location could have played a part.
 But also, the other house was renovated.
 This one isn’t.
 Which is no bad thing.
 The last thing?
-This was is up for auction, so no one really knows how much it will go for when the hammer falls.
-The guide really tells us nothing.
-More on that in a moment.
+This one is up for auction, so no one really knows how much it will go for when the hammer falls.

 But for now, let’s focus on the house, which has been part renovated, as if someone has done the basics needed to live in the place and not much more.
 Some of the electrics are updated (there are both modern switches and old ‘round’ plugs in here), the windows might well have been updated to modern double glazing (although it is hard to tell from the photos) and central heating is in place.